 Luminescence ages indicate that terraces were deposited during separate events after the retreat of the RSIS from Taylor Valley.
 Ice core records indicate that the period of time when terraces were deposited (4-10 Ka) was characterized by warmer atmospheric and oceanic conditions that followed deglaciation (Steig et al., 2000).
-After 6 Ka, the $\delta$ D record at Taylor Dome indicates that the regional climate cooled, which is well correlated with evidence of sea ice increases and increased diatom productivity in McMurdo Sound (Steig et al., 1998).
+After 6 Ka, the δD record at Taylor Dome indicates that the regional climate cooled, which is well correlated with evidence of sea ice increases and increased diatom productivity in McMurdo Sound (Steig et al., 1998).
 In the Dry Valleys, lake levels lowered to saline remnants during cold, dry conditions in the Holocene (Doran, 1994).
-Based on diffusion modeling of Cl (Matsubaya et al., 1979; Wilson, 1964), stable isotopes (Lyons et al., 1998a), and He/He profiles (Poreda et al., 2004) in lake Fryxell, Hoare, Bonney, and Vanda, this period of lake level lowering and desiccation occurred between 1 to 4 Ka.
+Based on diffusion modeling of CI (Matsubaya et al., 1979; Wilson, 1964), stable isotopes (Lyons et al., 1998), and 3He/4He profiles (Poreda et al., 2004) in lake Fryxell, Hoare, Bonney, and Vanda, this period of lake level lowering and desiccation occurred between 1 to 4 Ka.
 The deposition of fluvial terraces during warm conditions and their absence during cooler, drier conditions suggests that the climate between 4-10 Ka favored fluvial sedimentation of terraces.

 Sedimentation by streams in the Dry Valleys is strongly influenced by climate conditions (Shaw and Healy, 1980) and melt water production from alpine glaciers (Hawke and McConchie, 2001; Mosley, 1988).
 Greater melt water production from alpine glaciers increases stream discharge, which has been shown to be directly related to bedload transport in the Onyx River (Mosley, 1988) and in melt water streams within Miers Valley (Hawke and McConchie, 2001).

 Observations of Dry Valley hydrologic systems during warm and cool summers indicate that glacial melt water production and stream discharge are sensitive to changes in climate (Chinn, 1981; Conovitz et al., 1998; Doran et al., 2008; Poreda et al., 2004).
 Warmer conditions in the Dry Valleys increase melt water production on glaciers, resulting in greater stream discharge.
 Similarly, cooler conditions reduce melt water from glaciers, resulting in decreased stream discharge.
 These observations suggest that during the warmer climatic conditions that followed deglaciation, melt water production from alpine glaciers increased, leading to greater fluvial sedimentation and the deposition of terraces in eastern Taylor Valley.

 Based on the luminescence age of sample G121-006, which was confirmed as a delta by GPR (Horsman, 2007), the deposition of terraces was associated with a paleolake level up to 78 m elevation.
-This paleolake level could have formed without the presence of a RSIS dam near the Valley Mouth because the elevation of this paleolake lies at the threshold elevation between Fryxell Basin and McMurdo Sound.
+Since the elevation of this paleolake lies at the threshold elevation between Fryxell Basin and McMurdo Sound, this paleolake level could have formed without the presence of a RSIS dam near the Valley Mouth.
 Lake levels in the Dry Valleys are thought to be sensitive to increased melt water inputs from alpine glaciers (Bomblies et al., 2001; Chinn, 1981, 1993) and greater stream discharge (Doran et al., 2008).
 A rise in lake levels to 78 m elevation is consistent with sedimentation of fluvial terraces during times of greater stream discharge.
 This is similar to the conclusions of Shaw and Healy (1980) that greater stream discharge in the Onyx River is related to both increased alluvial activity and higher paleolake levels in Lake Vanda.